Attic Insulation – Do it Once and Do it Right

 How much insulation do I need?

 In zone 6 the final attic R-value should be between R49 and R60.
-This requires approximately 15 inches of cellulose or 20 inches of fiberglass.
+Focus on Energy usually recoomends R50 in southeast Wisconsin, and this requires approximately 15 inches of cellulose, or 20 inches of fiberglass.
 You can view the full details at the US Energy Star web site: Recommended Levels of Insulation